AhsanAli1214/Ahsan-Ai-Hub/README.md

-# AI Hub Express
+# Ahsan Ai Hub

-This is a Next.js starter app for AI Hub Express, a curated hub for AI tools and resources.
+This is a Next.js starter app for Ahsan Ai Hub, a curated hub for AI tools and resources.